-However, we have much work to do.
-The disability community, the community we serve, does not exist in a silo.
-People with disabilities are members of all races, religions, socio-economic classes, genders, and sexual orientations and are subject to intersectional discrimination on a daily basis.
 We commit to amplifying the voices of Black people with disabilities and people with disabilities from other minority groups in our work and to supporting those who share our values of equality, civil rights, and justice.
 We commit to examining and changing our internal practices and procedures that may serve as barriers to those who need access to our services.
 We commit to diversifying the voices at DRC-NH to better reflect the diversity of New Hampshire.

 Case Acceptance Guidelines

 In accepting cases for representation, DRC-NH will consider the following guidelines: